d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   semantic highlighting can be set via the user option `sweeprolog-analyze-buffer-min-interval'.

-  `sweep' defines three highlighting /styles/, each containing more than 60 different faces (named sets of properties that determine the appearance of a specific text in Emacs buffers, see also [Faces in the Emacs manual]) to signify the specific semantics of each token in a Prolog code buffer.
+  Sweep defines three highlighting /styles/, each containing more than 60 different faces (named sets of properties that determine the appearance of a specific text in Emacs buffers, see also [Faces in the Emacs manual]) to signify the specific semantics of each token in a Prolog code buffer.

-  To view and customize all of the faces defined and used in `sweep', type `M-x customize-group RET sweeprolog-faces RET'.
+  To view and customize all of the faces defined and used in Sweep, type `M-x customize-group RET sweeprolog-faces RET'.

 [Font Lock in the Emacs manual] <info:emacs#Font Lock>

-[Examining diagnostics] See section Examining diagnostics
+[Examining Diagnostics] See section Examining Diagnostics

 [Faces in the Emacs manual] <info:emacs#Faces>

-Available styles
+Available Styles
 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  `sweep' comes with three highlighting styles:
+  Sweep comes with three highlighting styles:

-  • The `default' style includes faces that mostly inherit from standard Emacs faces commonly used in programming modes.
+  1. The default style includes faces that mostly inherit from standard Emacs faces commonly used in programming modes.
-  • The `light' style mimics the colors used in the SWI-Prolog built-in editor.
+  2. The `light' style mimics the colors used in the SWI-Prolog built-in editor.
-  • The `dark' style mimics the colors used in the SWI-Prolog built-in editor in dark mode.
+  3. The `dark' style mimics the colors used in the SWI-Prolog built-in editor in dark mode.

+  - Style of faces to use for semantic highlighting in `sweeprolog-mode' buffers.
+Defaults to `nil'.

   To choose a style, customize the user option `sweeprolog-faces-style' with `M-x customize-option RET sweeprolog-faces-style RET'.
 The new